 many other countries have put in place similar sanctions to those adopted by the EU and the US: Norway, Canada, Australia, Japan, South Korea and Switzerland.

 After a first phase of negotiations conducted by France, Germany and the United Kingdom from 2003 to 2005, the establishment and enhancement of sanctions from 2006 was accompanied by an outreach policy, in accordance with the two-track approach.
 China, Russia and the United States joined the efforts of the three European countries to negotiate a solution to the Iranian nuclear crisis, with the support of the European Union High Representative for foreign affairs and security policy.
 This is what is known as the E3/EU+3, or the “Six”.
 Despite many offers of cooperation, the negotiations did not yield any results until November 2013.

-France supports the development of a civilian nuclear programme in Iran but firmly refuses that Iran should obtain nuclear weapons.
-As far as France is concerned, the long-term agreement must guarantee the exclusively peaceful purposes of the Iranian nuclear programme by three means:
+Throughout the discussions, France supported the development of a civilian nuclear programme in Iran but firmly refused to accept that Iran should obtain nuclear weapons.
+Under this principle, the long-term agreement had to guarantee the exclusively peaceful purposes of the Iranian nuclear programme by three means:

 limitation of Iran’s most sensitive capabilities, and particularly the uranium enrichment programme;